johnmoses/zero-to-hero-python-dsa/hashes/intro.md

 ## Hash Tables

-This is a practical implementation of a map data structure Hash Table is a data structure which organizes data using hash functions in order to support quick insertion and search.
+A hash table is a list of paired values.
+It is a practical implementation of a map data structure.
+It organizes data using hash functions in order to support quick insertion, removal, search, look-up.

 Types of Hash Tables